 return(c((exp(2*zmin)-1)/(exp(2*zmin)+1),(exp(2*zmax)-1)/(exp(2*zmax)+1)))

-}The result can also be used as an hypothesis test by checking if the confidence interval includes 0 or not.
+The result can also be used as an hypothesis test, by checking if the confidence interval includes 0 or any other constant.
 The conclusion is very similar but not identical to the tests reported by SPSS CORRELATIONS procedure or R cor.test, because these p values are based on another test statistic (and on the t distribution).

-What's the point?
-As is plain to see from the formulas, the standard error of the z-transformed correlation depends only on the sample size (that's the point of the transformation).
-At a given level, the width of the confidence interval therefore also depends solely on the sample size.
-With a very small sample size, the point estimate is going to be very imprecise and even an impressive r can hide a modest correlation, whereas a moderate observed correlation could reflect anything from a small correlation in the other direction to a strong correlation in the same direction.
+Correlation are often reported without any discussion of sampling variability but with a very small sample size, the point estimate is going to be very imprecise and even an impressive r can hide a modest correlation.
+Similarly, a moderate observed correlation could reflect anything from a small correlation in the other direction to a strong correlation in the same direction.
 If nothing else, the confidence interval makes this imprecision visible and helps to interpret results based on experiments with a very small number of participants.

-Bootstrapping techniques can also be used to construct a confidence interval for a correlation coefficient but they require access to the original data set and cannot be computed based only on typical research articles.
+Bootstrapping techniques can also be used to construct a confidence interval for a correlation coefficient but they require access to the original data set and cannot be computed based only on typical research reports.

-ReplyDeleteI just copied your function to my txt file named "handy_functions.R" :)
+1. I just copied your function to my txt file named "handy_functions.R" :)

 ReplyDelete